Burton-Cabrera-Frank theory for surfaces with alternating step types

-While there are 9 free parameters in the full simplified analytical solution, in the limiting cases considered above the number of effective parameters is smaller, since only certain combinations of $D$ and the $\kappa_x^j$ enter the solutions.
-The diffusion-limited kinetics solutions reduce these 7 to 4 combinations, leaving a total of 6 unknown quantities.
+While there are 9 free parameters in the full simplified analytical solution, in the limiting cases considered above the number of effective parameters is smaller, since only certain combinations of $D / \kappa_x^j$ enter the solutions.
+The diffusion-limited kinetics solutions reduce these 6 to 3 combinations, leaving a total of 6 unknown quantities.
 The sub-cases of non-transparent or highly transparent steps reduce the number of effective parameters by one or two more.
-The attachment-limited kinetics solutions reduce these 7 to 2 combinations, leaving a total of 4 unknown quantities.
+The attachment-limited kinetics solutions reduce these 6 to 2 combinations, leaving a total of 5 unknown quantities.
 The highly transparent sub-case reduces this by one.
-The mixed kinetics solution reduces these 6 to 2 combinations, leaving a total of 4 unknown quantities, $D/\kappa_+^B$, $D/\kappa_0^B$, $D \rho_{eq}^0 \ell^3$, and $f_\alpha^0$.
-The analytical expressions obtained here can be used to fit experimental observations of $f_\alpha^{ss}(G)$ and $f_\alpha(t)$, to elucidate the rate-limiting physical processes that underly step-flow growth and evaporation on surfaces with alternating step types.
+The mixed kinetics solution reduces these 6 to 2 combinations, leaving a total of 5 unknown quantities, $D/\kappa_+^B$, $D/\kappa_0^B$, $D \rho_\mathrm{eq}^0 M_0$, $D \rho_\mathrm{eq}^0 \ell^3$, and $f_\alpha^0$.

 Figure~\ref{fig:master} shows some examples of master curves of $f_\alpha^\mathrm{ss}$ vs. $G/G^*$, calculated using the simplified analytical solution Eqs.~(\ref{eq:Dk}-\ref{eq:Gstar}) with parameter values given in Table \ref{tab:tableX}.
 These correspond to the limiting cases discussed above.
 Curves for both the diffusion-limited cases (non- or highly transparent) have inversion symmetry around $G = 0$, $f_\alpha^\mathrm{ss} = 0.5$, reflecting the symmetry of Eqs.~(\ref{eq:Mfa}), (\ref{eq:fSSG}), and (\ref{eq:Dk2}) when $M_0 = 0$ and $f_\alpha^0 = 0.5$.
 The curves for both highly transparent cases (diffusion- or attachment-limited) are identical.
 The attachment-limited non-transparent case is not symmetric, reflecting the $W_1^{al}$ term in Eq.~(\ref{eq:Dk3}).
 The mixed case is least symmetric, and its shape depends in a complex way on the relative sizes of the terms in Eq.~(\ref{eq:Dkm}).
 When $M_0$ and $f_\alpha^0$ values are used that deviate from $0$ and $0.5$, respectively, all curves become asymmetric.